Blosc/python-caterva/ANNOUNCE.md

-# Announcing cat4py 0.2.3
+# Announcing cat4py 0.3.0

 ## What is new?

-This release just rename the `MANINFEST.in` file to `MANIFEST.in`.
-Also fix the list of available cnames.
+In this realease the development status has changed to alpha and the instructions about installing cat4py from pip has been added.

+A new class, named `NPArray`, has been created for better integration with numpy arrays.

+Another functionality to consider is that now the containers can be serialized/deserialized to/from frames (bytes).

 For more info, you can have a look at the release notes in: